 Skip to main content

 Registering an OAuth 2.0 client allows Pleo to identify your application, apply the correct redirect and scope configuration, and issue client credentials (Client ID and Client Secret) securely.
 This how-to covers advanced registration, where you manage redirects and the access-token lifecycle yourself.
-For a simpler setup using Postman, see the Postman guide (coming soon).
+For a simpler setup using Postman, see the How to Register an OAuth 2.0 Client (Postman) article instead.

 Prerequisites